Elusive phase transition in the replica limit of monitored systems: Decoupling of replicas

-where we used $X + r = 3/4$, required for the conservation of the trace.
-One can verify that it matches with Eq.~\eqref{main:drho2} in the main text.
-For clarity we stress that the Wiener processes $M^\alpha$ and $W^\alpha$ are effective single-site noises emerging at the mean-field level and are not directly related with those appearing in Eqs.~(\ref{eq:rhoSSE}, \ref{eq:ham}).
-Via the parameters $\gamma_1, \gamma_2$, the time evolution \eqref{app:drho1} depends on $q$ and $r$, which are time-dependent quantities to be fixed through the saddle-point equations.
-To proceed further, we focus on the case where $\Omega = \mathbb{1}$, which is relevant for the calculation of the moments of few-body observables.
-Usig that $X_{ab}^{++} = q$ and $X_{ab}^{+-} = r$ for $a \neq b$, we have
+where we used $X + r = 3/4$, required for trace preservation.
+The Wiener processes $M^\alpha$ and $W^\alpha$ are effective single-site noises emerging at the mean-field level and are not the original many-body noises of Eq.~\eqref{eq:ham}.
+Via $\gamma_1,\gamma_2$, the evolution \eqref{app:drho1} still depends on the time-dependent saddle fields $q,r,X$.
+To proceed further, we focus on the case where $\Omega^{(n)} = \mathbb{1}$, which is relevant for the calculation of the moments of few-body observables.
+Using that $X_{ab}^{++} = q$ and $X_{ab}^{+-} = r$ for $a \neq b$, we have